AeroVironment

 AeroVironment, Inc. is an American defense contractor headquartered in Arlington, Virginia, that designs and manufactures unmanned aerial vehicles (UAVs).
 Paul B. MacCready Jr., a designer of human-powered aircraft, founded the company in 1971.
 The company is best known for its lightweight human-powered and solar-powered vehicles.
-The company is the US military's top supplier of small drones — notably the Raven, Switchblade, Wasp and Puma models.
+The company is the US military's top supplier of small drones —notably the Raven, Switchblade, Wasp and Puma models.

+History

+On January 7, 2024, AeroVironment was sanctioned by the Chinese government due to U.S. arms sales to Taiwan.
+On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including AeroVironment) on its export control list, barring the export of dual-use commodities to that business.

 Vehicles

 Among the vehicles the company built are: